-No, I have not taken to using a Ouija board, reading tea leaves, nor examine animal entrails in order to predict the future.
-It’s much easier than that.
+No, I have not taken to using a Ouija board, reading tea leaves, nor examining animal entrails in order to predict the future.
+It can be much easier than that.

 I simply read the data just released from the National Center for Health Statistics, a subsidiary of the federal Centers for Disease Control and Prevention (click here for their link).